 When you connect your device-under-test, it is a good idea to select the proper input and output impedances and the balanced/unbalanced configuration for the generator.
-The input impedances are controlled by the Main Panel in Level mode.
-Follow these steps to get there:
+The input impedances are controlled by the Main Panel in Level function.
+Follow this diagram to get there: